Configuring HTTP Security Headers in Plesk

 add_header X-Content-Type-Options "nosniff";

-Please note that adjustments to the sample configuration may be necessary for your WordPress website.
+Please note that you may need to adjust the sample configuration for your WordPress website.